daudmalik06/PhpChromeToPdf/README.md

 must be installed and working on your system.** See the section below for details.

+## Note
+Because of my busy schedule i have to **abondon** this project, current release is working well if followed the instruction correctly.
+In case you are stuck and want **paid assisstance**, feel free to message me on https://www.devnack.com/

 ## History
 Every time i had convert url to pdf or to take screenshot of some url